-(TRENTON) – Legislation Assembly Democrats Speaker Vincent Prieto, Tim Eustace, Joe Lagana, Majority Leader Lou Greenwald, Annette Quijano, Joseph Danielsen and Raj Mukherji sponsored to create a unique, new program to help more New Jersey workers plan for retirement was advanced Monday by the Assembly Appropriations Committee.
+(TRENTON) — Legislation Assembly Democrats Speaker Vincent Prieto, Tim Eustace, Joe Lagana, Majority Leader Lou Greenwald, Annette Quijano, Joseph Danielsen and Raj Mukherji sponsored to create a unique, new program to help more New Jersey workers plan for retirement was approved 54-16-7 Thursday by the Assembly.

 The bill (A-4275), which is modeled after the first-in-the-nation plan recently signed into law in Illinois, would create individual retirement accounts for employees of firms with at least 25 workers who do not presently have access to an employer-provided retirement plan.